Lupleg/Test-nextjs/README.md

 CHEATING IS NOT ALLOWED THEREFORE IF YOU ARE FOUND WITH CODES BELONG TO SOMONE, YOU WILL BE PERNALIZED.
 TAKE THIS SERIOUS.

+✅✅START TIME✅✅ 10:30 am IST - 03:30 pm IST Please observe time.
+After time elapse whatever contribution will be done, will not be considere.